itsalissonsilva/ds_bigdata_hackathon/README.md

-# Weekly Sales Forecasting Model
+# Big Data Hackathon - Weekly Sales Forecasting Model

-This project contains the pipeline for forecasting weekly sales quantities.
-It preprocesses raw transaction, store, and product data, uses a pre-trained LightGBM model to make predictions, and evaluates its performance on new, unseen data using the Weighted Mean Absolute Percentage Error (WMAPE) metric.

----
+This project contains the notebooks used to train the models for the Big Data hackathon held from 09/09 to 22/09.
+The best model overall (speed, wmape, etc.) was a LightGBM model which was trained on a T4 GPU with high RAM on Colab (train_lgbm_capped.ipynb).

-## Setup
+## Setup for test data

 Before running the scripts, set up the required environment.